Discover more from Current Revolt

 What she did find was a vehicle in Gohmert’s driveway with a bumper hanging off, but seemingly held together by duct tape.

-We’ve censored out the plate in the photo but we did check and records show that the license plate comes back registered to a Louie Gohmert.
+We’ve censored out the plate in the photo, but we checked and records show that the license plate comes back registered to a Louie Gohmert.

 For those who forgot, Gohmert used $65,136 of campaign donations on a new vehicle purchased at Fairway Ford on 12/15/21 according to his finance report.
 Could this be the purchased vehicle or is this the vehicle that was replaced?